 [Regulation 111F inserted in Gazette 30 Jun 2010 p.
 3151-2.]

 111G.
-Altering or cancelling acceptance of opt-in notice
+Opt-in notice, altering or cancelling acceptance of

 (1) If, in reliance on a statement made in medical information provided by a Member, the Board has accepted an opt-in notice without imposing a health condition and the Board subsequently becomes aware that —